-How does the single compare to your previous releases, and how do you feel you’re growing as an artist?
+How does “Give It To Me” compare to your previous material, and how do you feel you’ve grown as an artist?

 Are you looking to release an EP or album in the near future?